camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/air-gapped-installation.md

       [postgresql values]
 ```

-## Push images to your repository
+## Push Docker images to your repository

-All the [required images](#required-images) need to be pushed to your repository using the following steps:
+All the [required Docker images](#required-docker-images) need to be pushed to your repository using the following steps:

 1. Tag your image using the following command (replace `<IMAGE ID>`, `<DOCKER REPOSITORY>`, and `<DOCKER TAG>` with the corresponding values.)